flutter/flutter/sdk/lib/widgets/README.md

 ```

 Here, we've used the `Center` widget to center the toolbar within the view, both
 vertically and horizontally.
-Because the toolbar uses a flexible layout
-internally, it expands to fill all the available horizontal space.
+If we didn't center the toolbar, it would fill the
+view, both vertically and horizontally, because the root widget is sized to fill
+the view.

 Listening to Events
 -------------------